 Related reading: "Redirecting Teen Defiance to Healthy Self-Esteem"

 By accepting our own shortcomings, we model acceptance.
 When we show patience for ourselves when we make a mistake, we model tolerance.
 When we apologize after reacting, we model responsibility.
-Every time we extend compassion, we teach compassion and our children grow in emotional fitness.
+Every time we extend compassion, we teach compassion, and our children grow in emotional fitness.

 If you need to calm yourself before responding, do it!
 Say, "I'll handle this when I've had some time to think about it."
 Or "I'm ready to blow.
 I'm going out on the deck to calm down."
 Or "I'm not ready to talk about this; I'm too upset."
 Wait—whether a minute or a day—before responding to your teen.
 Staying calm under pressure is a great model for your teen as well.

-Sometimes as parents we can react and get upset with our teenager without actually knowing what we want.
+Sometimes, as parents, we can react to our teenager by becoming upset without actually knowing what we want.
 Make sure you know what's important and ask for it directly.
-Don't wait until something is wrong to communicate your boundary.
-Also, get curious about what your teen wants and what's important to them.
-Seeking understanding paves the way for easy resolution in conflicts.

 When we react, they don't get to feel, own, or resolve their own emotions because the situation becomes about our upset and what we're feeling instead.
 With an accurate mirror, the teen can better understand their feelings and take effective action to be their best and handle stress more effectively.